ZhuominTang/Nutrient/README.md

 ### `9.Open your terminal to initialize the data in Elasticsearch`
 For windows, please use Git Bash.\

 The Elasticsearch URI in this program for now is `http://127.0.0.1:9200/` \

 Go to the project folder. \

-Input `curl -X PUT "http://127.0.0.1:9200/health_test" -H 'Content-Type: application/json' --data-binary @Mapping.json` to create the .
+Input `curl -X PUT "http://127.0.0.1:9200/health_test" -H 'Content-Type: application/json' --data-binary @Mapping.json` to create the database.\

 Input `curl -X PUT "http://127.0.0.1:9200/health_test/_bulk" -H 'Content-Type: application/json' --data-binary @FoodData-ES.json` to initialize the nutrition data into the database.